ctkelley/NotebookSIAMFANL/README.md

 -- Tell them how to get it

+## The examples

+The codes for every plot and table in the book are in the src directory in this repository.
+You'll get the change to run them, change them, and make them better as you work through the notebook.

 ## Other Nonlinear Solvers in Julia

 We have a very different mission from that of the other nonlinear solver